lorenzejay/lorenzejay/README.md

 ## <img alt="handwavegif" src="https://user-images.githubusercontent.com/39513876/112366216-8cfe7400-8cfe-11eb-8116-7d3dbae20e97.gif" width="40" align="left"/> I am a Creator, Developer and lifelong learner!

-- 💻 I'm currently working on a a producitivity application called kallo - uses the PERN Stack (PostgreSQL, Express, React and Node.JS)
+- 💻 I'm currently working on a a productivity web application called kallo - uses the PERN Stack (PostgreSQL, Express, React and Node.JS)
-- 🤝 I'm open to collaborating with other content creators.
+- 🤝 I'm open to collaborating with other creators and developers.
-- 🎯 2021 Goals: Learn App Development and create an app lot's of people use on the daily.
+- 🎯 2021 Goals: Learn Mobile App Development and launch app to the App Store.
-- ⚡ Fun Fact: I have a background in Film, I love to hike
+- ⚡ Fun Fact: I have a background in Film and Photography, I love to go on hikes, and I am a productivity enthusiast.

 ### 📫 &nbsp; Connect With Me